Simona Ferrari

 Living in exile in Los Angeles in the 1940s, Bertolt Brecht maps his new physical surroundings as well as his emigrant experience through his poetry.
 Using Brecht’s garden poems as an entry point to the city, Garden in Progress is the culmination of a body of research developed during the MAK Center residency program that presents gardens as a lens for navigating Los Angeles.
 Defined by the boundaries regulating property ownership, gardens are deeply enmeshed in the extractive process of land subdivision on which modern urban planning practices rely.
 Yet, they also rebel against those established principles.
 As places in constant transformation that rely on caretaking and constant upkeep, gardens offer alternative ways of space-making.
 Across the various ethnic communities of Los Angeles, the garden has historically served—and continues to serve—as a social space, a place of labor, a means to counter discriminatory urban policies, to reclaim access to space and resources, emerging as an urban common of the city.
 By examining the space of the garden as a structuring element embedded in the entire social fabric and diffuse urban texture of Los Angeles, the project aims to outline an inclusive interpretation of LA’ urban landscape.

-Location: MAK Center for Art and Architecture in Los Angeles, US
+Location: Los Angeles, US

 Year: 2023-2024